Policy

 The SAP policy requires compliance with the three components below to maintain eligibility for financial aid.

-- A student’s cumulative grade point average
+- A minimum cumulative grade point average of 3.0 for graduate students;

 The Office of Financial Aid will review the above components at the end of each semester to determine eligibility for the upcoming semester.
 Eligibility is determined based on final grades.